I’ve observed that many rising musicians underperform because they omit a crucial element from their preparatory

 Low-stress public shows give us chances to present our music in actual performance situations, but when the stakes are low.

 So, although we take such performances seriously, we give ourselves permission to have fun on stage and not worry.
 As a result, we build our confidence and artistic prowess.
-We’re then primed to excel at high-stakes concerts.
+We’re then primed to excel at higher-stakes concerts.

-Representative sites for such performances include coffee shops, house parties, and church or synagogue meeting halls, where we might invite congregants to hear us and donate to a charity.
+Representative venues for such performances include coffee shops, house parties, and church or synagogue meeting halls, where we might invite congregants to hear us and donate to a charity.

 Such performances enable us to build audiences, serve our communities, and lift our artistry and self-assurance to new heights.